 Stability – If your application stops responding to user requests or if errors occur, users will leave your app.
 As application performance depends on the API, it’s common practice to use load testing.

 Comprehensive statistics for measuring KPIs – During load testing, QA specialists gather categorized statistics on response times to find out if they meet the API provider’s requirements.
 For example, some providers require for their API server response times of less than two seconds for performance reasons.
 These statistics show if the app meets predefined KPIs: minimum, average, and maximum response times, number of errors, requests processed by the server per second, and so on.
 With this information, you can find out if your app is able to handle the expected load on its backend servers and if it’s actually viable.

 [Statistics for measuring KPIs]

 Load testing involves several approaches and tools.
 Which approach and set of testing tools to choose depends on your project requirements.
 We’ll describe the most commonly used approach.

-QA specialists at Yalantis take the following steps to perform load testing:
+So, what does a load tester do?
+A QA specialist at Yalantis take the following steps to perform load testing:

 1. Plan scenarios for load tests

 Load testing requires planning.
 During the first phase of project planning, the business analyst collects nonfunctional requirements against which performance metrics will be checked.
 Based on these requirements, we prepare a test script and one or more test scenarios.